fntyler/pretext/README.md

 ## todo

-include package for calculator: `galculator`
+include package for calculator: `galculator` or other...